MMA-HHG/MMA/README.md

         jupyter lab --ip 0.0.0.0 --port 8888 --no-browser --allow-root

     This provides a link to the server that can be opened in a browser on the parent system.

+6) To return to the container, execute

+        docker start -ai CONTAINER NAME

+The name `CONTAINER NAME` was set in 3).
+THe history is then kept within the container.

 ## Custom installations
 Here we provide a more detailed guide for the installation, this is the list of requirements: